 If he doesn’t…?

 The truth is, I know myself the best.
-And even though this disorder means that I am constantly analyzing what other people think they may know about me— I still know me best.
+And even though my mind is constantly analyzing what other people think they may know about me— I still know me best.

 That’s another Emily McDowell— “Everything is fine” pill pouch.
 If you can’t tell, I love sassy typography and stationary.
 Buy her stuff so that she can make more sassy cards and pouches.